 Our comprehensive non-partisan training programs help to prepare individuals from diverse backgrounds to enter the pipeline to be public servants – elected, appointed, or through other community involvement.
 We help individuals develop practical skills and confidence to become effective leaders.
-The Core Programs that support this mission are the Fellows Program, the Women on Board Program, and the Collegiate Political Leadership Program.
+The Core Programs that support this mission are the Fellows Program and the Women on Board Program.

 Participation in our programs is on the basis of leadership potential and commitment, without regard to age, race, ideology, or party affiliation.
 NCIOPL has over 1,100 graduates representing more than 82 North Carolina counties.

 Since the inception of NCIOPL, over 400 alumni have served in many capacities in their communities and throughout the state.
 Currently, there are 120 alumni in office.
-Our graduates serve at every level of state and local government, including Secretary of State Elaine Marshall, and State Treasurer Dale Folwell, as well as Supreme Court Chief Justice Mark Martin and Associate Justice Barbara Jackson.
-We have over 100 alumni who have served in the NC General Assembly, with 19 currently serving.
+Our graduates serve at every level of state and local government, including Secretary of State Elaine Marshall, and State Treasurer Dale Folwell.
+We have over 100 alumni who have served in the NC General Assembly, with 20 currently serving.
 Many others are city council members, county commissioners, school board members, judges, clerks of court, registers of deeds, sheriffs, and those who hold other elected offices.
 Numerous other NCIOPL graduates serve on appointed boards and commissions on both the state and local levels, and several use their NCIOPL experience regularly while working on political campaigns.